 - a.
 Guides and assistants/mentors.
-You will be with experienced guides and mentors throughout the day who will aim to keep similarly able walkers together and will carry extra equipment, maps and be in touch with Event Control.
+You will be with experienced guides and mentors throughout the day who will aim to keep similarly able walkers together and will carry extra equipment, maps and be in touch with Event Control by radio.
 Mentors will be your first point of contact if you have any questions and are there to help.
 All are volunteering to assist you and love spending time outdoors. - b.
 The loo!
 We know it's on your mind!
-On the route several public toilets have been marked out on maps that mentors will have, and they will know how far they are away.
+On the route several public toilets, shops, pubs etc have been marked out on maps that mentors will have, and they will know how far they are away.
 But there are also stretches where there are no facilities.
 Please don't deliberately dehydrate yourself.
 Its much better to be prepared for a wild-wee in which case mention to your group mentor that you need to look for some "shelter".
 Normally you're not the only one needing to go.

-- c.
+There is a WC on our bus too. - c.
 The bus We have rented a coach for the day, which has been partly paid for by those travelling on it to the start.
 These people will have reserved seats on the bus and their belongings can be left on board.
 Other walkers are welcome to use the bus stowage to store personal belongings and use its WC.
 All items are left at your own risk.
 We will meet the bus at regular intervals during the day.
-Extra water and bananas will be in the bus stowage which you can help yourself to freely, so you only need carry a couple of hours of water and snacks, but obviously carry more water if it's warm. - d.
+Extra water and fruit will be in the bus stowage which you can help yourself to freely, so you only need carry a couple of hours of water and snacks, but obviously carry more water if it's warm. - d.
 Time checks.
 In order to ensure that nobody has strayed off the route, and to ensure that you are walking with the correct group and to check on your welfare during the day, Event Control will have signing in sheets at certain rest stops.
 Please sign in/out quickly.
 You may be asked to move group at this stage, and you may also be asked if you would like to take a rest on the bus and skip a stage if you are struggling either with a health or welfare issue, or a timing issue.
 This is to ensure that the day has a predictable end time.
 Your charity supporters will not want to know you have come to any harm. - e.
 Lunch stop.
-The longest rest stop is at the midway point where the bus and Event Control will be parked a few hundred metres away from Stockton Heath village, where you can find small supermarkets/coffee shops.
-If you've brought your own picnic this is the time to get it off the bus and put your feet up.
+The longest rest stop is at the midway point where Event Control and the bus will be parked behind Morrisons at Stockton Heath a few hundred metres away from the village, where you can also find small supermarkets/coffee shops.
+If you've brought your own picnic this is the time to get it off the bus and put your feet up or pop into Morrisons.
+This is where the Stockton Half starts at 12.30.
 The aim is for only a 20-30-minute break so be well prepared and use the time efficiently to rest, refuel, refill/empty, change clothes/shoes etc. Your mentor will need to reconvene your group before you sign out and leave together.
 Any voluntary or necessary group changes will be made at this stage.

-5. Training
+6. Training